1. POD PROJECTS: BELIZE

 Is this option for you?

-This option is good for students who seek an intensive cross-cultural experience in East Africa and prefer working abroad with the support and camaraderie of a 5-7 CLTL peers and with more frequent faculty contact and in-country support.
-This is also a good option for students who want to build a professional network of conservation professionals in this region and have interest in conservation issues related to protected area management, human-wildlife conflict, and development.
-Living and working in Kenya is suited particularly well for individuals with a high degree of flexibility, humility and adaptability.
-The Kenya option includes a 2 week orientation field trip, a trip to the Masai Mara, and multiple day trips for intensive learning about a variety of regional conservation issues.
+This option is good for students who seek an intensive cross-cultural experience in Belize and prefer working abroad with the support and camaraderie of 5-7 CLTL peers.
+A faculty advisor will work with students and provide mentoring from abroad as well as through in-country field visits.
+This is also a good option for students who want to build a professional network of conservation professionals in this region and/or have interest in international/tropical conservation related issues.
+Living and working in Belize is suited particularly well for individuals with a high degree of flexibility, humility and adaptability.

 2. PARTNER PROJECTS